polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 **Submissions will be reviewed on a rolling basis and to help us priortize your project - provide a working demo, engage with community and start onboarding users.
 Team that can showcase adoption within the community will be prioritzed.**

+Note: While multiple teams can work on the same quest, the leaderboard will only feature up to two teams per quest.
+To secure a spot beyond this limit, teams must demonstrate significant innovation beyond the foundational features.

 ## Developer Incentives
 PIT offers developers opportunities for engagement and potentially influence the future direction of Polymer's interop solutions.
 Based on a projects percentile ranking in the leaderboard, project member(s) will be given **Reward Attributes** and stand a chance to receive potential future developer allocation.